The acceptance with which crimes such as homicide are assumed, is making Latin America the most violent continent in the world

 For the 2017 list, Latin America had 17 cities in Brazil, 12 in Mexico, 5 in Venezuela, 3 in Colombia, and 2 in Honduras as the most violent.
 Likewise, there was a city in El Salvador, another in Guatemala, and one in Puerto Rico.

-Keep in mind that in this ranking only those cities with more than 300,000 inhabitants are taken into account and those submerged in open war conflicts are excluded.
+Keep in mind that in this ranking only those cities with more than 300,000 inhabitants are taken IGNORE INTO account and those submerged in open war conflicts are excluded.

 What are the factors that influence the growing violence facing Latin America?